JaysGitLab/cs5667-final-project-revdev/README.md

 # Requirements
 - NodeJS global installation
 - MongoDB global installation and running service
+  - If running on ASU's student see the Wiki for installation instructions
 - Mocha global installation (for back end unit tests)

 # Installation